shivaamm/Coding-Practice/README.md

 * Possibility that many questions repeat in same folder or under different topic.
 * Multiple Solutions are given for problems (eg. Some problems can be solved using different data-strutures, so multiple solutions are there, maps, sets, brute force, optimised code, etc)
 * ATTENTION!!
 This repository is not for Important questions.
-* Press "CTRL + K" for quick find using command pallete.
+* Press "CTRL + K" for quick find using the command palette.

 ## Cheatsheet link - https://www.bigocheatsheet.com/